oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/VerifySignature.md

    - The GNU Lesser General Public License is the license under which this code is distributed.
 It allows for the code to be used, modified, and distributed freely, but with certain restrictions and requirements.

 3. What other dependencies or imports are required for this code to function properly?
-   - This code requires imports for `akka.util.ByteString` and `org.alephium.protocol.{PublicKey, Signature}` in order to properly define the `VerifySignature` case class.
+   - This code requires imports for `akka.util.ByteString` and `org.oxygenium.protocol.{PublicKey, Signature}` in order to properly define the `VerifySignature` case class.
 It is possible that other dependencies or imports are required elsewhere in the Alephium project for this code to function properly.